Cdarren3/MachineLearning-MentalHealthInTechPrediction/README.md

 This project aims to find out the predictability of whether a survey respondent has attended a mental health treatment by various machine learning models

 ### Business Values

-Identify the needs for mental health resources Satisfaction assessment criteria among Employees Re-evaluate the health insurance coverage
+-Identify the needs for mental health resources

+-Satisfaction assessment criteria among Employees

+-Re-evaluate the health insurance coverage

-Develop a more effective diagnosis protocol
+-Develop a more effective diagnosis protocol